hauserkristen/aoe-tourney-discord-bot/README.md

 - Writes a summary of new verified games in one channel every day
 - Keeps an updated summary of stats by bracket/map/civ in another channel

-Open items to work on, generally listed in order of importance:
+In Progress
-- Migrate to DB storage for configuration and stats
+- Using commands to configure a variety of settings
-    - Moving to MongoDB hosted on Google
+    - Setup tourney
-    - Need to figure out how to configure tourney settings
+    - Tourney settings
         - map pool
         - define games per stage (Bo3, Bo5, etc)
         - specify channels for: